awslabs/snapchange/docker/README.md

 * to specify a custom kernel:
   * `SNAPSHOT_KERNEL_IMG` - path to bootable kernel image ("bzimage") passed to qemu's direct kernel boot.
   * `SNAPSHOT_KERNEL_ELF` - path to unstripped kernel ELF file - used to lookup kernel symbols.
+* `SNAPSHOT_ENV` - a space separate list of `VAR=val` pairs that are exported as environment variables before launching the harness.

 There are some more exotic options that you can pass to the snapshot script.

 * `LIBFUZZER=0` - set to 1 to enable special handling of creating snapshots from libfuzzer fuzzing harnesses.